htadwilliams/Glue/readme.md

 WARNING: This globally hooks keyboard and logs to file.
 Don't run in DEBUG mode if you don't want your keys logged!

-A macro tool.
-Originally written in C++, this is my latest attempt to write it in C# including low-level keyboard and mouse hooks (with native windows API calls).
+An input remapping and macroing tool.
+Originally written in C++, this a rewrite in C# including low-level keyboard and mouse hooks (with lots of native windows API calls).

-The application by default attempts to read  a JSON file MACROS.JSON from it's working directory.
+The application by default attempts to read MACROS.JSON from its working directory.
 The file name / path may be optionally specified as a command-line parameter.
-If this file isn't found or a command-line isn't specified, one will be created with the following mappings:
+If this file isn't found or a command-line isn't specified, one will be created with default mappings and macros.

+EXAMPLE MACROS:

 * Ctrl-C (making sure input focus is not set to console window or application will exit) will type a string of characters immediately with short delay between presses and releases.

 * Ctrl-Z will immediately type an R followed by a Q and ENTER after a delay of ~4 seconds.
 This is useful for demonstrating asynchronous scheduling of output events.

-* Ctrl-S plays a sound immediately.
+* Ctrl-S plays a sound asynchronously.
 If the sound is already playing it will be restarted.

-Keyboard remapping is supported but remaps are hard-coded in GlueTube.exe right now.
-They need to be added to serialization.
-These can be found and changed in GlueTube.cs - look for the LoadMacros() method.
-Remapping is process aware (they can be defined globally or only defined for a given process name).
+EXAMPLE REMAPS:

-LEFT SHIFT types an A if input window contains "skies.exe" so I can use it for altrnate fire in Sunless Skies (and easily changge for other unity games where shift can't be remapped).
+LEFT SHIFT types an A if input window process name contains "skies.exe" so it can be mapped in Sunless Skies (and easily changge for other unity games where SHIFT can't be remapped).

+WASD are remapped to ESDF (with E<->W and F<->A) for "somegame.exe".
+Change to your .exe name to use.
+WASD is EVIL!

 NOTES: